How do you obtain your data?

 - Business Development — Identify potential strategic alliance opportunities

-- Credit —Use corporate families information to evaluate risk and improve collections
+- Credit —Use company profiles and hierarchy data to evaluate risk and improve collections

 - Legal — Perform conflict of interest research

 - Executive Recruiting — Find employment opportunities and the right contacts

 - Fundraising — Use our corporate structure data as leverage to find additional contributors

 - Finance — Determine spend and discount opportunities

 Once you obtain the data how is the data updated and refreshed?